HimanshuMittal01/HimanshuMittal01.github.io/content/post/240218-dsa-notes-part-1.md

 | 3  | [ Move Zeroes ]( https://leetcode.com/problems/move-zeroes )                                                  | Move all zeroes to the end                   | Keep one pointer to track the index of non-negative integer and other one to iterate all values.                                                           |

 TODO: Add 'merge sorted arrays' and 'pivot' approach here
+TODO: Add 'prefix and suffix' and 'trapping rainwater' technique

 ## Subarray problems